broadinstitute/gatk-sv/website/docs/modules/main_vcf_qc.md

 #### <HighlightOptionalArg>Optional</HighlightOptionalArg> Call set benchmarking

-This plot will be ggenerated for each external call set provided.
+This plot will be generated for each external call set provided.
 The left-hand panels show distributions of overlapping variants in the input VCF by SV class, size, and frequency.
 Colors depict proportions of variants meeting each overlap criterion.
 The right-hand panels show distributions among variants overlapping between the input and external call sets by SV class, size, and frequency.